Round Dollar (RD) Self Reported Market Cap Hits $1.93 Billion

-Round Dollar (RD) traded down 0% against the US dollar during the 24-hour period ending at 0:00 AM Eastern on April 20th.
-Over the last week, Round Dollar has traded down 0.1% against the US dollar.
-Round Dollar has a total market capitalization of $1.93 billion and approximately $10.30 worth of Round Dollar was traded on exchanges in the last 24 hours.
-One Round Dollar token can currently be purchased for approximately $5.15 or 0.00018207 BTC on major cryptocurrency exchanges.
+Round Dollar (RD) traded down 0% against the dollar during the 1-day period ending at 20:00 PM E.T. on April 23rd.
+Round Dollar has a market capitalization of $1.93 billion and approximately $10.30 worth of Round Dollar was traded on exchanges in the last day.
+In the last seven days, Round Dollar has traded 0% lower against the dollar.
+One Round Dollar token can currently be bought for $5.15 or 0.00018746 BTC on major exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.